 - 12 sheets no-cook lasagna noodles

 - In a Dutch oven, cook onion in olive oil over medium heat until tender, 4-5 minutes.
 Add garlic; cook 1 minute.
 Stir in tomato paste and cook, stirring constantly, until fragrant, 3-4 minutes.
 Add crushed tomatoes, water, fresh basil, 2 teaspoons sugar and salt.
 Bring to a boil; reduce heat.
 Simmer 1 hour, stirring occasionally.

-- Meanwhile, cook sausage in a skillet over medium heat until no longer pink, breaking into crumbles, 8-10 minutes; drain.
+- Meanwhile, cook bulk sausage in a skillet over medium heat until no longer pink, breaking into crumbles, 8-10 minutes; drain.
 Add to sauce; simmer until mixture is thickened, about 1 hour longer.

 - While sauce simmers, preheat oven to 350°.
 Place sausage links on a rimmed baking sheet; roast until cooked through, 35-40 minutes.
 Remove and let cool slightly; slice into 1/4-in.-thick pieces.